New York University Stern School of Business: Graduate School of Business Administration

 The Graduate School of Business Administration was launched in 1916, and was housed in the NYU's School of Commerce's Wall Street branch.
 Located in New York's downtown business district, the school's "Wall Street Division" served both full-time and currently employed students.
 The graduate school's first dean was appointed in 1921.

-By 1945, the school's enrollment was well over 10,000 with graduates hailing from 36 countries and 48 states.
-In the 1960s, international business courses were introduced and soon became an important focus of the school's curriculum.
+By 1945, the school's enrollment was over 10,000 with graduates hailing from 36 countries and 48 states.
+In the 1960s, international business courses were introduced.
 The New York University, Graduate School of Business Administration, C.J.
-Devine Institute of Finance (1959–1966) published many key Finance and Investment bulletins related to International finance.
+Devine Institute of Finance (1959–1966) published Finance and Investment bulletins related to International finance.
 The school awarded its first Doctor of Commercial Sciences degree in 1970.

 Commerce/College of Business and Public Administration

 The School of Commerce, Accounts and Finance was renamed the College of Business and Public Administration in 1972.
 In the same year, Tisch Hall, designed by Philip Johnson and Richard Foster in a similar style as Bobst Library and Meyer Hall, opened at 40 West Fourth Street to house the undergraduate college.